 The other primary option is an election structure where stockholders of the target may choose between the two forms of consideration, but with limits typically placed on the aggregate amount of one or both types of consideration to be provided with pro rata treatment if one or the other form of consideration is oversubscribed.
-Recent prominent examples of this structure are IntercontinentalExchange, Inc.'s pending 2012 acquisition of NYSE Euronext, set forth in Annex I, in which the stock and cash elections of NYSE Euronext stockholders are subject to proration such that the overall mix of consideration would be comprised of 33% cash and 67% stock; Kinder Morgan's 2011 acquisition of El Paso, set forth in Annex H, where the cash and stock elections of El Paso stockholders were subject to proration to achieve a 57/43 cash-stock split (excluding warrants); Ecolab Inc.'s 2011 acquisition of Nalco Holding Company, set forth in Annex H, in which the stock and cash elections of Nalco stockholders were subject to proration and reallocation in order to achieve a 30/70 cash-stock split; Tyco International's 2010 acquisition of Brink's Home Security Holdings, set forth in Annex G, in which stock elections were uncapped but cash elections were subject to proration and limited to approximately 30% of total merger consideration; Berkshire Hathaway's 2009 acquisition of Burlington Northern Santa Fe, set forth in Annex F, in which the cash and stock elections of Burlington Northern Santa Fe stockholders were subject to proration and reallocation in order to achieve a 60/40 cash-stock split; Microsoft's unsuccessful proposal to acquire Yahoo! in 2008, set forth in Annex E, where stockholders would have been offered the opportunity to choose between a fixed ratio of stock and an amount in cash (representing 50% of the total consideration), subject to strict proration limits on both; News Corp.'s 2007 acquisition of Dow Jones, set forth in Annex D, which involved only one-way proration, being essentially an all-cash deal (with cash being available to all of the Dow Jones stockholders), but permitting up to 250 Dow Jones stockholders (with election priority going to the largest electing holders), accounting for up to 10% of the company's stock, to swap their shares on a tax-free basis for non-trading class B units of a newly formed News Corp. subsidiary, which shares are then ultimately convertible into News Corp. common stock; and Barrick Gold's acquisition of Placer Dome announced in late 2005 (which resulted from a negotiated resolution to Barrick's original unsolicited exchange offer with a similar structure), set forth in Annex B, where stockholders were offered the opportunity to choose between a fixed ratio of stock and an amount in cash (representing 13% of the total consideration), subject to strict proration limits on both.
+Recent prominent examples of this structure are: Actavis PLC's recently announced 2014 acquisition of Forest Laboratories Inc., set forth in Annex J, in which Forest Laboratories Inc. stockholders who elect to receive all stock or all cash are subject to proration in order to ensure that the total amount of cash paid and number of Actavis shares issued as a whole are equal to the total amount of cash and number of Actavis shares that would have been paid and issued if each Forest shareholder received a combination of \$26.04 in cash plus 0.3306 Actavis ordinary shares for each Forest share held; IntercontinentalExchange, Inc.'s acquisition of NYSE Euronext, which closed in November 2013 and is set forth in Annex I, in which the stock and cash elections of NYSE Euronext stockholders are subject to proration such that the overall mix of consideration would be comprised of 33% cash and 67% stock; Kinder Morgan's 2011 acquisition of El Paso, set forth in Annex H, where the cash and stock elections of EI Paso stockholders were subject to proration to achieve a 57/43 cash-stock split (excluding warrants); Ecolab Inc.'s 2011 acquisition of Nalco Holding Company, set forth in Annex H, in which the stock and cash elections of Nalco stockholders were subject to proration and reallocation in order to achieve a 30/70 cash-stock split; Tyco International's 2010 acquisition of Brink's Home Security Holdings, set forth in Annex G, in which stock elections were uncapped but cash elections were subject to proration and limited to approximately 30% of total merger consideration; Berkshire Hathaway's 2009 acquisition of Burlington Northern Santa Fe, set forth in Annex F, in which the cash and stock elections of Burlington Northern Santa Fe stockholders were subject to proration and reallocation in order to achieve a 60/40 cash-stock split; Microsoft's unsuccessful proposal to acquire Yahoo! in 2008, set forth in Annex E, where stockholders would have been offered the opportunity to choose between a fixed ratio of stock and an amount in cash (representing 50% of the total consideration), subject to strict proration limits on both; and News Corp.'s 2007 acquisition of Dow Jones, set forth in Annex D, which involved only one-way proration, being essentially an all-cash deal (with cash being available to all of the Dow Jones stockholders), but permitting up to 250 Dow Jones stockholders (with election priority going to the largest electing holders), accounting for up to 10% of the company's stock, to swap their shares on a tax-free basis for nontrading class B units of a newly formed News Corp. subsidiary, which shares are then ultimately convertible into News Corp. common stock.